Recording a Payment

 Track client payments in Officaid to know exactly what's been paid and what's still outstanding.

-Close the loop on client payments
+Close the Loop on Client Payments

 Before You Begin

-Make sure you have:
+Make sure you have the following ready:

-Understanding the Fields
+Understanding the Payment Fields

 When you click Record Payment, the form is pre-filled to save you time:

-• Account matches your default payment account
+• Account matches your default payment account.
+Select a different account if the funds were deposited elsewhere.

-• Amount shows the remaining balance
+• Amount shows the remaining balance on the invoice.
+Adjust this if recording a partial payment.

-• Remarks lets you add optional notes
+• Remarks lets you add optional notes, such as a reference number or payment method details.

 Viewing Payment History

-• The payment amount and account used
+• The payment amount and which account the funds were recorded to

 • The date and time the payment was recorded